darktohka/FlashPatch/README.md

   - Version 34.0.0.137
   - Version 34.0.0.118

-While Adobe has completely stopped updating the global version of Adobe Flash Player, it continues to maintain an enterprise version of Adobe Flash for Mainland China.
+While Adobe has completely stopped updating the global version of Adobe Flash Player, they are still maintaining a special version of Adobe Flash for Mainland China only.
 This version is completely compatible with the global version of Flash, but contains a non-closable process, known as the "Flash Helper Service", that collects private information and pops up advertisement window contents.

-This special version of Flash normally only works within Mainland China.
-Furthermore, if it detects an enterprise environment (an Active Directory environment) it refuses to start without special registration on the Flash.cn service.
+This version of Flash normally only works within Mainland China.
+Furthermore, in order to let business users to purchase a China-specific enterprise edition of Adobe Flash, if it detects an enterprise environment (an Active Directory environment) it refuses to start.
 It also contains a dormant killswitch.

 FlashPatch fully supports the latest version of the Chinese Flash Player browser plugin: 34.0.0.175.

 FlashPatch provides the following patches for this version:
   - Patch Chinese region lock on runtime (geo2.adobe.com)
-  - Remove dependence on Flash Center Chinese system service
+  - Remove dependence on adware "Flash Helper Service"
   - Deactivate dormant OOD Macromedia XML killswitch
   - Patch Chinese Enterprise phone-home service
   - Patch activation check